-Our classes are small -- usually eight students.
+Our classes are small -- usually ten students.
 Teachers live on campus and serve as advisors, coaches, mentors and dorm parents.
 They get to know the students and are there to help.
 Each student has a faculty advisor who meets with him weekly and helps him get the most from South Kent's educational program.

 We use what we call form-based programming to engage and challenge each age group, and all forms have a similar approach to activities.
 Programming for Third and Fourth Forms (9th and 10th grade) is interdisciplinary and inquiry-based.
 Programming for the Fifth and Sixth Forms (11th and 12th grade) is more traditional.